-Unretouched and unaltered JPG or TIF format images are best.
-Please don't re-size or Photoshop your photos unless you are a professional photographer.
+Please don't Photoshop your photos unless you are a professional photographer.
 Usually the best photos come straight from the camera without any modification.
 We can make any minor corrections or crops that may be needed, during the layout process.